vocdoni/vocdoni-mobile/README.md

 }
 ```

-In the example above, updates on the global Feed pool, or any unrelated Feed items, will not affect the current widget.
-But as soon as we call `myEntity.feed.refresh()` on this particular instance, the Builder will be triggered because of the changes in `isLoading`, `hasError` and `hasValue`.
+In the example above, updates on specifig Feed items, will not affect the current widget.
+But as soon as we call `myEntity.feed.refresh()` on this instance, the Builder will be triggered because of the changes in `isLoading`, `hasError` and `hasValue`.

 #### Extra methods

-Certain models implement the `StateRefreshable` interface.
+Certain models implement the `ModelRefreshable` interface.
 This ensures that callers can call `refresh()` to request a refetch of remote data, based on the current model's ID or metadata.

-Other models (mainly pools) also implement the `StatePersistable` interface, so that `readFromStorage()` and `writeToStorage()` can be called.
+Other models (mainly pools) also implement the `ModelPersistable` interface, so that `readFromStorage()` and `writeToStorage()` can be called.

 #### General